cuiyongbo/hello-world/my_wiki/languages/japanese_notes.rst

       |              |                      | being busy at the end of the year for New Year's preparations          |
       |              |                      | and blessings.                                                         |
       +--------------+----------------------+------------------------------------------------------------------------+

+#.
+Japanese Expressions: Ittekimasu いってきます

+   Ittekimasu means “I’m leaving.” it is actually made up of two parts, itte (I’m going) and kimasu (I will come).
+   Therefore, a more full translation might be “I’m leaving, and I will come back.”
+A more casual way to say is ittekuru (いってくる).

+   Itterasshai means “Have a safe trip.” which literally means, “Go and come back.”
+The nuance is that they will come home safely, hence “have a safe trip” is the best English translation.

+   Ittekimasu and Itterasshai are most often used with family members or people you live with.
+   It doesn’t matter which one is said first, but both expressions are usually exchanged when someone leaves the house.